OpenAgenda/oa-public/packages/agenda-portal/README.md

  * In your views folder for templating
  * In your assets folder for static assets such as images or javascripts

+## Displaying a total

+When the list is filtered, a javascript can update the displayed total dynamically.
+A hook class must be used on the element in which the total should go: `js_total`.

+The default index template provides an example:

+    <span
+      class="js_total mr-2"
+      data-total="{{total}}"
+      data-label-none="Aucun événement ne correspond à cette recherche" data-label-one="1 événement" data-label-plural="%total% événements"></span>

 # Miscellaneous

 ## Static pages